Joseph-Alp/Chem-308-Portfolio/README.md

 As MatLab requires a strong foundation in linear algebra and complex numbers, please refer to the [tutorial](/Linear_Algebra_Basics.md) if needed.

 This portfolio is separated into two areas: The quantum mechanical principles explained, and the MatLab code used to investigate the their inqueries.
-For all information pertaining to the background information of quantum mechanical principles throughout Week 1 - Week 4, please see the [Master](/Master.md) with the following *table of contents*:
+For all information pertaining to the background of quantum mechanical principles throughout Week 1 - Week 4, please see the [Master](/Master.md) with the following *table of contents*:

 ## Table of Contents